Dear Miro Community,

 To post a new idea:

-Click Create topic in the top right corner (log in if you haven’t done it yet)
+Click either Submit an idea under the search bar or Create topic in the top right corner (log in if you haven’t done it yet)

 Clearly explain your idea.
 Follow the tips & tricks to write a perfect idea in #2